How to Report and Pay Independent Contractor Taxes

 Freelancer

-Will You need to Pay Quarterly Estimated Tax?
+Will You Need to Pay Quarterly Estimated Tax?

 The first step.
-Check if you can increase the amount withheld from your pay concerning other income sources in the case that you do not have any withholding amount to adjust.
+Check if you can increase the amount withheld from your pay concerning other income sources if you do not have any withholding amount to adjust.
 You may need help to figure out if you will need to pay estimated taxes on your income as your classification as an independent contractor.
 You can compare the last year’s income and tax return as a base for this year’s calculation of your estimated tax bill or get help from a taxation advisory person.

 -++ Programmer——— contractor